nikitabobko/gcal-notifier-kotlin-gtk/README.md

   `sudo ./install.sh`

 # Usage
-While app is running it shows small icon in your system tray and popups notifications for events which are setted to be reminded in Google Calendar:
+While app is running it shows small icon in your system tray and popups notifications for events which are set to be reminded in Google Calendar:
 ![popup.png](https://raw.githubusercontent.com/nikitabobko/gcal-notifier-kotlin-gtk/master/.screenshots/popup.png)![notif.png](https://raw.githubusercontent.com/nikitabobko/gcal-notifier-kotlin-gtk/master/.screenshots/notif.png)

 `Hint:` Gnome users may not see that system tray icon as system tray feature was removed in Gnome 3.26.
 You may want to install